cdreher/CS-1550/project4/README.md

 * Remember that you may want to delete your `.disk` file if it becomes corrupted.
 You can use the commands `od -x` to see the contents in hex of a file, or the command `strings` to grab human readable text out of a binary file.

-## Submission Guidelines:
-* **DO NOT** add your `.disk` file to your repository
-* **DO NOT SUBMIT** any IDE package files.
-* Your repository must include:
-	* Your `cs1550.c` source file
-	* A valid Makefile for your filesystem program
-* You must be able to compile your filesystem program program by running `make`.
-* You must fill out info_sheet.txt.
-* Be sure to remember to push the latest copy of your code back to your GitHub repository before the the assignment is due.
-At the deadline, the repositories will automatically be copied for grading.
-Whatever is present in your GitHub repository at that time will be considered your submission for this assignment.

-## Additional Notes/Hints:
-*  The root directory is equivalent to your mount point.
-The FUSE application does not see the directory tree outside of this position.
-All paths are translated automatically for you.
-* `sscanf(path, "/%[^/]/%[^.].%s", directory, filename, extension);` or you can use `strtok()`
-* Your application is part of userspace, and as such you are free to use whatever C Standard Libraries you wish, including the file handling ones.
-* Remember to always close your disk file after you open it in a function.
-Since the program doesn't terminate until you unmount the file system, if you've opened a file for writing and not closed it, no other function can open that file simultaneously.
-* Remember to open your files for binary access.
-* Without the -d option, FUSE will be launched without knowledge of the directory you started it in, and thus won't be able to find your .disk file, if it is referenced via a relative path.
-This is okay, we will grade with the -d option enabled.

 ## Grading Rubric:
 * Free block bookkeeping done appropriately: 15